 The Corporation reported its first investment services revenue in 2021.
 This revenue stream is the result of fees charged to clients on qualifying services and/or transactions processed through Katipult's Platform.
 This revenue will vary in size and timing as it is based on the volume and characteristics of the transactions processed.
-Due to the significant slow down in private capital deal activity, the Corporation did not generate any investment services revenue in the third quarter of 2022.
+The Corporation reported transaction investment service revenue of \$54 and 67 in the three- and six-month period ended June 30, 2023 (2022 - \$nil and \$nil).

 Integration revenue is non-recurring and fluctuates from quarter-to-quarter as it is dependent on the number of new customers brought on in the quarter, and the level of the client's understanding of regulatory requirements, the level of customer-facing customization required and issues needing to be addressed to make the client ready to onboard.
-The Corporation reported integration revenue of \$36 for the nine month period ended September 30, 2022 (2021: \$10).
+The Corporation reported \$19 integration revenue for the three- and six-month periods June 30, 2023 (2022: \$17 and \$36).